phantamanta44/tconmodmod/README.md

     Ingredient[] value // The set of possible ingredients that can apply the modifier }

+// Mutates the maximum number of levels the modifier stacks to object MaxLevelMutationEntry : MutationEntry {
+    String type = "max_level"
+    Integer value // The new maximum level the modifier stacks to }

 // Mutates an embossment such that it ignores the embossment limit object UnlimitedEmbossMutationEntry : MutationEntry {
     String type = "unlimited_emboss"